glimpse-editor/getglimpse-web/content/posts/a-year-in-summary.md

 We have deliberately not provided any estimates about the total size of our active user base because there is no universally agreed methodology for extrapolating that figure from download statistics.
 However, we have made some educated guesses about any discrepencies we spotted to lend context that you might find useful.

 ### Linux
-There have been **12236** (+39) active users over the past month that installed Glimpse Image Editor from the [the Snap Store](https://snapcraft.io/glimpse-editor/).
+There have been **12236** (+39) active users over the past month that have installed Glimpse Image Editor from the [the Snap Store](https://snapcraft.io/glimpse-editor/).
 These figures are only available through a private dashboard, so we have [provided a screenshot](/glimpse-snap-2020-07-21.png). **TODO: Update Screenshot**

 Glimpse Image Editor has been downloaded **34103** (+16075) times from [Flathub](https://flathub.org/apps/details/org.glimpse_editor.Glimpse) across all versions since it was first released on 2019-11-22, and there have been **20209** (+8853) recent requests for updates.

-We believe the true rise in active installations on Flathub is around half the stated change, because we released 0.2.0 twice; Once with GNOME Platform SDK 3.36, and then a second time with GNOME Platform SDK 3.38.
+We believe the true rise in active installations on Flathub since 2020-07-21 is around half the stated change, because we released 0.2.0 twice; Once with GNOME Platform SDK 3.36, and then a second time with GNOME Platform SDK 3.38.

 We use [a third-party tool](https://gitlab.com/ahayzen/flathub-api-stats-generator) to get Flathub statistics, and this is the command we run:
 ```